 Standard Operating Procedure is a set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
 SOP’s aim to achieve efficiency, quality output and uniformity of performance.

-Same Time Last Year: a time frame for data, ususally used to compare current pace to the previous year.
+Same Time Last Year: a time frame for data, usually used to compare the current pace to the previous year.

-Smith Travel Accomodations Report – weekly and/or monthly report that includes data from hotels and measures each property’s market share performance against a self-selected competitve set.
+Smith Travel Accommodations Report – weekly and/or monthly report that includes data from hotels and measures each property’s market share performance against a self-selected competitve set.

-A transient guests is an overnight guest who does not intend to stay for a permanent length of time and is not associated with a group or business.
+A transient guest is an overnight guest who does not intend to stay for a permanent length of time and is not associated with a group or business.